+A+, A, A- Excellent

+B+, B, B- Good

+C+, C, C- Fair

+D Poor

-A+, A, A- Excellent B+, B, B- Good C+, C, C- Fair D Poor E Conditional failure with privilege of re-examination or revaluation of additional final coursework for a grade of D provided that the examination or reevaluation of additional final coursework is completed within the first 30 days of the following term or from the point the E-grade is assigned.
+E Conditional failure with privilege of re-examination or revaluation of additional final coursework for a grade of D provided that the examination or reevaluation of additional final coursework is completed within the first 30 days of the following term or from the point the E-grade is assigned.
 At the discretion of the faculty member, a deadline that expires sooner than the 30-days may be assigned to the student.
 Without re-examination or reevaluation of additional final coursework, a grade of F is recorded at the deadline.

 F Below passing; failure without privilege of re-examination.
 Course may be repeated for credit.
 Subsequent grade does not replace prior grade of F. Students may not retake failed Augustana courses at another college or university without prior approval of the Committee on Advanced Standing and Degrees.
 Courses retaken to fulfill general education requirements or requirements within a major or minor should be repeated at Augustana.
 Petitions to the committee must be supported by the student's academic advisor, the chair of the student's major or minor department, and, when necessary, those responsible for the degree requirement fulfilled by the course to be taken.
+All "F" grades count in the maximum credits allowed with full time tuition (33 credits for 3 terms, 22 credits for 2 terms, 11 credits for 1 term.)
+A "F" grade may impact your ability to take further courses within these limits or may create an overload where additional fees apply.

 FA Failure to Attend; given to a student who never attended any class meetings.
+Same policies for "F" grade apply.

 P Passing a Pass-No Credit course.

 NC No credit where Pass-No Credit option was requested.
 See Pass-No Credit option, below.
 Course may be repeated for credit.
 I Incomplete; passing, but with certain required work still unfinished, about which prior arrangement has been made.
 See Incomplete Grades, below.
 IP In Progress; a temporary grade used to indicate work in progress for a course or project approved to extend for more than one term.
 This grade is not computed in the student's grade-point average.
-See In Progress Grades, below. \boldsymbol{W} Authorized withdrawal after the fifth week of classes.
+See In Progress Grades, below.
+W Authorized withdrawal after the fifth week of classes.
+All "W" grades count in the maximum credits allowed with full time tuition (33 credits for 3 terms, 22 credits for 2 terms, 11 credits for 1 term.)
+A "W" grade may impact your ability to take further courses within these limits or may create an overload where additional fees apply.
 X Audit (no credit) NR Not Recommended, see Education.